 Okracoke Island, the southern island in Cape Hatteras National Seashore, is home to a herd of banker ponies.
 You can enjoy a beautiful view of Ocracoke and the herd of ponies from two viewing decks found at the Pony Pen & Parking Lot.
 The Ocracoke ponies have a long and storied history that extends to today’s care of them.

 Spending time on the sandy beaches of Cape Hatteras National Seashore is without a doubt a memorable experience.
 You can enjoy walking along the beach, sitting around a beach fire, flying kites in the warm summer breezes, picnicking, searching for shells, sculpting sand into works of art, and you can even drive your car onto the beach!
 The Cape Hatteras National Seashore remains one of the last locales on the Eastern Seaboard where visitors can hop in the truck, take to the sand, and explore miles of open shoreline from the comfort of their truck.
 For the rules and regulations for driving on the beach, you can check out the 4×4-driving guide.

 Find a Vacation Rental Near the Ocean

 After enjoying Cape Hatteras National Seashore, come back to your home away from home here at Shoreline OBX Rentals.
-Our staff will help you find the perfect vacation rental for your stay in the Outer Banks.
+Our staff will help you find the perfect OBX vacation rental for your stay.
 Shoreline OBX also offers some of the best deals in the area for all of your vacation needs.
-Download our free Vacation Guide to learn about all of the other fun activities and beautiful views here in OBX.